 How to apply: Students may file an Intent to Minor form at any time at the English office.
-By the seventh week of the semester before graduation, students must present a faculty member with the Minors Declaration form for approval and then submit the form at the front desk in the English Department, 250 Goldwin Smith Hall.
+By the seventh week of the semester before graduation, students must present the Advisor to Minors –or another English faculty member– with the Minors Declaration form for approval and then submit the form at the front desk in the English Department, 250 Goldwin Smith Hall.

 Creative Writing Minor

 Students must take five courses worth 3 credits or more, including the following:

 - ENGL 2800 or 2810 Introduction to Creative Writing

 - Either ENGL 3820 or 3830 Intermediate Narrative Writing or ENGL 3840 or 3850 Intermediate Verse Writing

 - Either ENGL 4800 or 4810 Advanced Verse Writing or 4801 or 4811 Advanced Narrative Writing

 - One English course in literature or cultural studies,2000-level or higher, or the course Reading for Writers

 - A fifth course that may be any level of creative writing or another literature course.
 Students may concentrate on fiction or poetry alone or study both.